What is happiness?

 What stops us from being happy?

-The biggest reason we dip out of happiness is that our minds tend to like to rule the roost, and we then lose touch with our heart (also called Intuition, gut feel, higher self – use whatever feels right for you).
+Our minds like to rule the roost, and we lose touch with our heart (also called Intuition, gut feel, or higher self—use whatever feels right for you) and dip out of happiness.

-Our thoughts pick over things that have happened in the past and analyse them.
-If this is to take the lessons and move on, then it is valuable.
-If, however, we pack up a load of criticism of ourselves and others into a “suitcase” to carry, using it to beat ourselves up or fuel conflict with others, that will drag us down.
-We will get a heavier and heavier load to carry and a massive abundance of reasons why we aren’t good enough to refer to at any low moment to boot!
+We pick over things that have happened in the past and analyse them.
+Taking the lessons and moving on is good.
+If we pack up a load of criticism of ourselves and others into a “suitcase” to carry, using it to beat ourselves up or fuel conflict with others, this will always drag us down.
+The burden of this gets heavier and heavier with accompanying reasons why we aren’t good enough to beat ourselves up with, to boot!

-Now obviously, nobody would go into a funeral laughing; it would be very insensitive and unkind.
-However, neither do we need to absorb everyone else’s turmoil when we go; we can choose to appreciate the person’s life, the readings, the flowers and so on.
-We can send love and compassion to those who are grieving without losing our own inner balance.
+Being happy at all times?
+Nobody would go into a funeral laughing; it would be most disrespectful.
+However, we do not need to absorb everyone else’s turmoil when we go; we can choose to appreciate the person’s life, the readings, the flowers, and so on.
+We can send love and compassion to those grieving without losing our inner balance, and that can support them energetically.

-Then, of course, there is the future.
-The mind also likes us to plan for the future.
-Yes, it is great to have things to look forward to, dreams we want to achieve and get excited about.
-However, the mind can create a lot of anxious thoughts every time we attempt anything new.
-It has a big filing cabinet of events so far in this life that it refers to and wants to pipe up and tell us all the reasons whatever it is won’t work and that it will put us in danger of some sort.
+The mind also likes to contemplate the future.
+It is great to have things to look forward to, dreams we want to achieve and get excited about.
+However, the mind can create many anxious thoughts whenever we attempt anything new.
+It has a giant filing cabinet of events so far in this life that it refers to.
+It will pipe up and tell us why whatever it is won’t work and how it will endanger us, based on our past, because that is all it knows.
+This can push us into a miserable, even smaller box of ‘safety’.

-The current moment is the only time we actually have to make changes in life.
-It is now that we make decisions to create a better life.
-It is now that we can appreciate that which is around us, feel connected to it, and truly feel happy.
+The current moment is the only time we have to make changes in life.
+We create a better life now as we appreciate what is around us, feel connected, and truly feel happy.

 Gratitude can create happiness.
 What we focus on, we tend to see more of, so it generates more to be happy and grateful about.
-I remember someone saying years ago that if you’re in a really dark place, spend a few minutes each evening noting down things you are grateful for (this can be done with children too).
+I remember someone saying years ago that if you’re in a dark place, spend a few minutes each evening noting down things you are thankful for (this can be done with children, too).
 It can turn your life around.

 The barriers we create

 When we feel isolated and separate from our true selves, it is a sign that we have created barriers.
-The barriers between us and the true self create a boundary that keeps us from freedom and from happiness.
-The barrier is also the key to unlocking the pain; it is built using the mind and can be dissolved in the same way.
+The barriers between us and the true self create a boundary that keeps us from freedom and happiness.
+The barrier is also the key to unlocking the pain; it is built using the mind and can be dissolved similarly.
 It can be dismantled; all it takes is a moment of awareness.

-Some speak of unravelling the knotted energy threads that hold us in attachment to all things.
-To me that sounds a bit daunting and over complicated.
-We just need to drop anything that is dragging us down.
+Some speak of unravelling the knotted energy threads that hold us in attachment to everything.
+To me, that sounds a bit daunting and overly complicated.
+We need to drop anything that is dragging us down.

-This allows us to gain clarity about the path we are on in life and get back to balance as the wonderful person we truly are.
+This allows us to gain clarity about our path in life and regain balance as the wonderful people we genuinely are.

-Having a feeling of inner peace whilst living in the modern world is one way to describe this happiness.
-A feeling of contentment and gentleness with the self rather than an internal battle.
-A knowing that we are enough, we are worthy of being here and are able to create the life we desire.
+One way to describe this happiness is a feeling of inner peace while living in the modern world—a sense of contentment and gentleness with the self rather than an internal battle.
+Knowing we are enough, we are worthy of being here, and we can create our desired life.

 Dropping our identity